 Construction.

-The Better Breeze project launched a pilot in September 2025 with the removal of old equipment and installation of new equipment at Lindbergh Station.
+The better Breeze project launched a pilot in September 2025 with the removal of old equipment and installation of new equipment at Lindbergh Station.
 Construction at other stations is being implemented in phases throughout late 2025 and into early 2026.
-Current Breeze cards and mobile app will not work on the new fare equipment until the transition in April 2026.
+Current Breeze cards and mobile app will not work on the new equipment until the transition in April 2026.

-Stations with Equipment Installation In Progress
+Stations with Equipment Installation in Progress

 West End Station (South faregates closed):